 Students must be enrolled in a Band, Choir, or Orchestra class to be eligible to participate.
 Music teachers will provide students with detailed information regarding the Solo and Ensemble Festival including a Student Information Letter.

 For festival date and location information, please see the Fine Arts Calendar (link on main menu).

 Each year, middle school bands, choirs and orchestras have the opportunity to perform in an adjudicated setting.
 A judge will listen, make comments and work with the group to help elevate there musical knowledge and performance level.

 For large group festival dates, please see the Fine Arts Calendar (link on main menu).

 All-City Band and Orchestra provide an opportunity for outstanding music students to rehearse and perform in an auditioned performing group.
 In addition, students in the Band or Orchestra also get the opportunity to perform in a symphony orchestra setting.

-JYS is open by audition to students in grades 7 and 8 who are enrolled in Anchorage School District intermediate or advanced bands and orchestras.
+All-City Band and Orchestra are open by audition to students in grades 7 and 8 who are enrolled in Anchorage School District intermediate or advanced bands and orchestras.
 Auditions are held each fall.
 See the Fine Arts Calendar (link on main menu) for locations, dates, and times of auditions, rehearsals and concerts.
 Students may obtain suggested music and audition applications from middle school band or orchestra teachers.
 Applications should be brought to the auditions and must be signed by a parent or guardian.

 Students must contact the Fine Arts Office to schedule an audition time, as well as for any additional information: